miermans/aio-snowplow-python-tracker/CONTRIBUTING.md

 # Contributing

-The Snowplow Python Tracker is maintained by the Engineering team at Snowplow Analytics.
+The Aio Snowplow Python Tracker is maintained by individual contributors unaffiliated with the team at Snowplow Analytics.
 We welcome suggestions for improvements and bug fixes to all Snowplow Trackers.

 We are extremely grateful for all contributions we receive, whether that is reporting an issue or a change to the code which can be made in the form of a pull request.